suenot/profitmaker/README.md

 /ohlcv/:stock/:pair
 ```

-## Roadmap of developemnt
+## Plan for developemnt

 ### bigdata
 - websocket
-- imporove speed of information from stocks (now it can be in 0.2-10s, depends by stock)
+- improve speed of information from stocks (now it can be in 0.2-30s, depends by stock)
 - ohlcv time_series
 - orders time_series
 - trades time_series
 - more reliability

 ### terminal
 - websocket
-- add/remove widgets
-- add/remove dashboards
 - dashboards with color_groups of widgets (2+ stocks on one page)
 - free arbitrage signals (one signal in one hands)
 - free strategies that really works
-- bots
+- free bots
-  - dashboard for monitoring bots work
+  - widgets for monitoring bots work
   - emulator trades based on realtime data
-  - emulator trades based on history
+  - emulator trades based on history (backtesting)
 - i18n language support
 - analytics widgets
 - more stocks
 - tests

 ### dex
 - franchise
 - ethereum